 Companies like Zaarly and TaskRabbit illustrate the point.
 These reverse marketplaces (where buyers post their needs and sellers bid on the work), made decent enough revenues for a small business.
 But not good enough to interest VCs, since they didn’t make enough to justify going public or a ridiculous buy-out price.
 So these companies had to pivot their business and revenue models to generate more income.
 These pivots alienated existing stakeholders, while putting the company in flux.

 After ensuring that you generate revenue in a way that correlates with the benefits your stakeholders get on the platform, your next step is to align your revenue model with your expectations.
 A simple platform that will provide a comfortable lifestyle will have a different revenue model than one that is going to be publicly traded.
 Building models with the end goal in mind is crucial for your success.
-Only you can know what you want, but it might be a good idea to reach out to a development partner like CobbleWeb to help you build the vehicle to get it.

 Until now we have described marketplace platforms as if there is a standard format.
 There is not.
 There are a lot of different ways to build a successful market; below is a list of some of the more popular formats.